rl-institut/open_plan/docs/view_components/load_input_dataseries.rst

 ^^^^^^^

 1. User can directly provide the path of the file to be loaded as text in the text field
-2. Clicking on Load File button will open a pop-up window (link the vc component here)
+2. Clicking on Load File button will open a pop-up window **(link the vc (TBD) link here)**
-3. Clicking on the Visualize Data button will open a pop-up window with a table and plot of the data-series
+3. Clicking on the Visualize Data button will open a pop-up window with a table and plot of the data-series :ref:`visualize_dataseries-label`
 4. User can choose unit amongst a list of generic units, or input it by typing it in. (this is known as an editable combo box)

 Requirements